microsoft/PowerPlatformConnectors/independent-publisher-connectors/Google PaLM/readme.md

-# Google Palm API Documentation
+# Google PaLM API Documentation

 ## Overview
 The Google Palm API offers advanced text generation and manipulation capabilities.
-This documentation covers all endpoints, their parameters, and other essential details.
+This documentation covers the endpoints, their parameters, and other essential details.

 ## API Information
 - **Swagger Version**: 2.0